ahmia/ahmia-site/README.md

 __NOTE__: If your deployment directory isn't `/usr/local/lib/ahmia-site` replace accordingly
 # FAQ

-## How can populate my index to do searches ?
+## How can I populate my index to do searches ?
 You should use [OnionElasticBot](https://github.com/ahmia/ahmia-crawler/tree/master/ahmia) to populate your index.

 ## Why can't my browser load django statics ?
-The django settings.py is configured in a way that it only serve statics if DEBUG is True.
+The django settings.py is configured in a way that it only serves statics if DEBUG is True.
 Please verify [here](https://github.com/ahmia/ahmia-site/blob/master/ahmia/ahmia/settings/dev.py#L6)
 if it's the case.
 You can change this behaviour [here](https://github.com/ahmia/ahmia-site/blob/master/ahmia/ahmia/urls.py#L71).